Parametric estimation of hidden stochastic model by contrast minimization and deconvolution: application to the Stochastic Volatility Model: Applications

 with $n$ the number of observations.
-Theorem \ref{MR} applies here and the corresponding result for the Gaussian AR(1) model is given in Appendix \ref{AppGauss}.
+Theorem \ref{MR} applies for $\theta_0=(0.7, 0.3)$ and the corresponding result for the Gaussian AR(1) model is given in Appendix \ref{AppGauss}.
 As we already mentioned, Corollary \ref{lele} allows to compute confidence intervals: For all $i=1,2$: